 These top five mental benefits of reading demonstrate why good senior reading habits help preserve mental faculties, enabling people to live independently longer.

 1. Enhancing Memory

-A study of 294 seniors published in Neurology found that those who engaged in mentally simulating activities such as reading across their life-span had slower rates of memory decline compared to those who did not.
+A study of 294 seniors published in Neurology found that those who engaged in mentally stimulating activities such as reading across their lifespan had slower rates of memory decline compared to those who did not.
 Engaging in frequent cognitive activity later in life reduced the rate of decline by 32 percent.

 Reading exercises your memory.
 This is critical to the short-term recall of everyday events.
 Regular mental workouts through reading can strengthen the brain’s neural network.
 This helps your mind become more receptive to learning and memory retention.

 Reading can improve the analytical and reasoning power seniors need to solve problems.
 This is an ability known as fluid intelligence that declines throughout adulthood.
 A major study of Americans aged 25-74 found that, regardless of age, those who routinely did more to challenge their brains through such activities as reading did better on fluid intelligence tests than their counterparts.

 Additional research determined that adults in their 70s who engaged in mentally intense hobbies, such as reading, from ages 20-60 are less likely to develop Alzheimer’s disease.
 In an article published by USA TODAY, Dr. Zaven Khachaturian, senior science adviser to the Alzheimer’s Association, says that brain-challenging activities build a reserve of neuronal connections.
 This makes it take longer for the Alzheimer’s process to destroy enough neurons for Alzheimer’s symptoms to emerge.

 Another study of participants from the Rush University Aging and Memory Project found that more frequent mental activities, including reading, help preserve brain structures important to cognition in late life.